NyteshadeXT/PF2e-Core-Vault/01) Rules/Effects/Feat_Feature Effects/Effect_ Favored Terrain (Gain Climb Speed).md

-Granted by [[Feats/Favored Terrain|Favored Terrain (Forest, Moutain or Underground)]] if you have the [[Class Features/Unimpeded Journey|Wild Stride]] class feature, and are in forested, mountainous or underground terrain and do not already have a climb Speed.
+Granted by [[Favored Terrain|Favored Terrain (Forest, Moutain or Underground)]] if you have the [[Class Features/Unimpeded Journey|Wild Stride]] class feature, and are in forested, mountainous or underground terrain and do not already have a climb Speed.

 You gain a climb Speed equal to your Speed.